nais/doc/docs/addons/kafka.md

 * You have historical data you wish to keep
 * You can't afford a pause in processing of messages
 * Your messages are not idempotent
+* You require migrating Schemas in sync with migrating messages

 Follow these steps: